EpicSentry/P2ASW/README.md

 ### YOU MUST OWN PORTAL 2 ON STEAM TO USE P2ASW.
 2. Copy the `portal2asw` folder from `game\` into your SourceMods folder and restart Steam.<br>
 The mod should now show up in your Steam library.<br>
+You must compile the DLL's yourself.
+P2ASW is not a game, it is an SDK.

 ## Usage guidelines
 1. You are not allowed to use any code from P2ASW for commercial purposes.